anku255/HackerRank/README.md

-# HackerRank---30-Days-of-Code-Solutions
+# HackerRank
-This repository contains solutions to the problem given in "30 Days of Code " contest in HackerRank
+This repository contains solutions to the problems given in HackerRank